 He who rejects change is the architect of decay.

 ~Harold Wilson, former Prime Minister of United Kingdom

 One of the most popular and successful change management models, Lewin’s Change Management Model act by Kurt Lewin, a social scientist, and physicist in the 1940s.
 Lewin was interested in what factors or forces are influencing a situation at any given time — notably, social situations.
 He aimed to determine the effects either hindered movement toward a goal or drove the move toward a given unfreezing.
 He is mostly considered the founder of change management.

 Lewin defined any change in a human system as “changing as three steps” or CATS.
 The three steps are 1.
 Unfreeze 2.
 Change, and 3.
 Refreeze:

-During this step, the simplicity of time, as well as great communication, are used to implement change.
+During this step, the simplicity of time, as well as excellent communication, are used to implement change.
 Where the unfreeze stage can be stressful, the change stage continues to be somewhat stressful, but it moves forth regardless with support and constant communication.
-During this phase, rumors are dispelled, and everyone is empowered to action.
+During this phase, rumors are dispelled, and everyone is empowered to act.

 Finally, a refreezing phase must take place to “set in stone” the changes that were initiated in the “Change” phase.
 Strategies are developed to help anchor these changes so that they do not disappear or lapse into old ways.
 Successes are celebrated, and communication and support continue.

 Perfect for organizations that aren’t exactly sure how they need to change but know that something is amiss, the McKinsey 7-S Model is yet another standard model for organizational change.
 McKinsey consultants Tom Peters and Robert H. Waterman, Jr. proposed the model in their seminal book, “In Search of Excellence.”